IMG_0268.jpg

 Boer War Memorial

 A project is currently in progress for the removal of the current work and deaccession of the original, and the like-for-like replacement of the work with a bronze cast of the original Boer War Memorial (1906) by James White located in Sturt Street Gardens, Ballarat.
+Often mistaken for a bronze work, the original work is electrolytic copper deposit method - or copper sheeting over a frame which contains plaster, hessian, metal frames and wire.
+It is hollow.
+Many of these copper sculptures were installed across the country in early 1900s, and although the sculpture has gone through intensive conservation and maintenance, time and weathering have taken their toll.

-Comprehensive assessment of the sculpture including a radiographic survey, videoscope internal investigation and structural engineers report were completed in 2020 and some remedial conservation works were completed.
-This however did not resolve all the issues with the sculpture and the sculpture is deemed to be beyond repair.
-The work is therefore now being deaccessioned and a like-for-like replacement is to be installed at the original site.
+However time and weathering have taken their toll.
+This restoration work did not resolve all the issues with the sculpture and the infrastructure of the sculpture is now deemed to be beyond repair.
+The work is being deaccessioned and a like-for-like replacement from cast bronze is to be installed at the original site.

 The essential works in scope include:

-• Removal of the copper plated Boer War Memorial from the plinth and travel to a repair and assessment site (Melbourne)
+• Removal of the copper plated Boer War Memorial from the plinth and travel to a repair and assessment site

 • Deaccessioning of original work